As mobile phones continue to get bigger, thinner and practically 99% glass, the risk of damage has increased.

 Is my smartphone insured through my bank account?

-If you have a packaged current account – i.e. one that provides benefits like travel insurance, AA cover, cinema vouchers etc… for a small fee each month – then you might well already have smartphone insurance as part of the deal.
+If you have a packaged bank account – i.e. one that provides benefits like travel insurance, breakdown cover, cinema vouchers or other perks for a small fee each month – then you might well already have smartphone insurance as part of the deal.

 Packaged accounts usually cost around £10 – £15 per month and are full of ‘perks’ which can include full mobile phone cover to pay out for damage, repair and replacement.

-A lot of packaged accounts require you to actually register your handset through their system before the cover is activated – so make sure you check now as you could actually be paying for cover right now that hasn’t been put in place.
+A lot of packaged accounts require you to actually register your handset through their system before the cover is activated, so make sure you check if yours is registered – if not, you could actually be paying for cover right now that hasn’t been put in place.

 While you may be able to get cover via your network provider, home insurance policy or packaged bank account, it’s important to note that this cover can often come with limitations.